dnocsc/ocim/README.md

 For Owncloud:
 http://192.168.1.101
-Username/password = admin/admin for admin user
+Username/password = admin/admin for admin user =>Highly Recommended to change password after login for the first time.
 Username/password = user1/user1 for user

 For Immich
 http://192.168.1.101:2283
-Username/password  = admin@email.local/admin   for admin user
+Username/password  = admin@email.local/admin   for admin user =>Highly Recommended to change password after login for the first time.
 Username/password = user1@email.local/user1 for user1

+For SSH:
+bitnami@192.168.1.101
+Username/password = bitnami/bitnami =>Highly Recommended to change password after login for the first time.

 Note: I meant to make this for VirtualBox.
 I can make another version for ESXi but if you know more than me, you can make it and share with me please.
 Again, time, time, time.